yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 |Bank       |      90oz|      90oz|          |          |
 |Borrower   |          |          |      81oz|      81oz|

 Notice that the this is identical to the final outcome of the naive view. **There is no distinction between these supposedly-competing views on money creation**, invaliding the theory.
+This resolves the [centuries-old debate](https://en.wikipedia.org/wiki/Credit_theory_of_money#Scholarship), supposedly begun with Plato and Aristotle, regarding whether money is created through mining or through credit expansion.
+The theories are identical, as money and credit are a [duality](https://en.wiktionary.org/wiki/duality).

+> According to Joseph Schumpeter, the first known advocate of a credit theory of money was Plato.
+Schumpeter describes metallism as the other of "two fundamental theories of money", saying the first known advocate of metallism was Aristotle.

 Recall that each loan is reserved at 10%, so Bank can lend up 8.903 times the amount of money on reserve, or 890.3oz of money substitute against 100oz money reserved.
 This is a [reserve ratio](https://en.wikipedia.org/wiki/Reserve_requirement) of 100:890.3 or ~11.2%.